Episode 282

 I don't know.

-Well, we know why we're here, right?
+Well, we know when we're here, right?
+Yeah.
+Okay.

 Yeah.

-i mean hell my kid
+I mean hell my kid.

-we used to watch the sci-fi shit all the time but anyway
+We used to watch the sci-fi shit all the time.
+But anyway,

 I don't even know what day it is right now.
+Today's Monday.

+When did I get here?
+Yesterday was Sunday.
 Okay, so this would have been Saturday morning.

 Everything was fine.

-And then all of a sudden, my sister was there.
+And then all of a sudden my sister was there.
+My sister Lauren, she's the one who calls you guys.

+Right.
 She was at my house.

-Kept freaking hearing this like voice in my head telling me all this shit.
+And all of a sudden, it was like I just kept freaking hearing this voice in my head telling me all this shit.
+She's like, Jenny, stop talking to them.

-Stop listening to the voice or whatever the hell you're doing, stop doing it.
+Stop listening to the voice or whatever the hell you're doing.
+Stop doing it.

+It was Saturday morning.
 No, if I got here Sunday,

-Now, keep in mind, the average person would probably freak out upon hearing their sibling talking to themselves as if they're having a conversation.
+it would have been Saturday afternoon.
+Now keep in mind, the average person would probably freak out upon hearing their sibling talking to themselves as if they're having a conversation.

 But for Lauren, this was nothing new.

+She was no stranger to brushing off the nonsensical ramblings.
 She even said to Jenny, stop talking to those voices or whatever it is that you're doing.

 In Lauren's sane mind, addressing her older sister's mental illness was at the bottom of the list of priorities.